-This page introduces optoisolators to hobbyists, etc. It concentrates on how optoisolators can help in low voltage digital circuits.
+This page introduces optoisolators to hobbyists, etc. It really doesn't matter if you are using an Arduino, a Raspberry Pi, a PIC.... optoisolators can be useful to you.
+This page concentrates on how optoisolators can help in low voltage digital circuits.

 Optoisolators are elegant little devices with very little about them to "go wrong".
 And they are "fail-safe": If something goes wrong, your system won't work, but things should just stop rather than moving in a bad direction.
 Consider your car: The engine is "fail safe".
 If it dies, you just drift to the side of the road and stop.
 Your brakes are not fail safe.
 They fail, and you're in trouble.

 In this page, we will consider how optoisolators can be useful both on inputs and on outputs.